 Will my controller work with ConsolePort?

-IMPORTANT: This addon requires third-party software for keyboard and mouse emulation.
+CLASSIC: requires third-party software for keyboard and mouse emulation.
 Using third-party software is not prohibited by Blizzard as long as it doesn't automate your gameplay.

-ConsolePort currently supports Xbox and Dualshock 4 controllers natively, courtesy of WoWmapper.
+ConsolePort Legacy supports Xbox and Dualshock 4 controllers natively, courtesy of WoWmapper.
 It also supports the Steam controller through their own mapping interface.
 ConsolePort is not restricted to those, but it is somewhat restricted to conventional controller layouts.
 It requires a set of atleast 14-15 buttons, which is what you'll find on any version of the PlayStation, Xbox or Logitech controllers.
 A current generation official controller is recommended because of their precision, build quality and superior mouse curve compared to older generations.